Enhancing Preference-based Linear Bandits via Human Response Time: Interactive learning algorithm

-The pseudo-code for GSE is presented in \cref{alg:GSE}.
-The key hyper-parameter, $\eta$, controls the number of phases, the budget per phase, and the number of arms eliminated in each phase.
-GSE begins by dividing the budget $B$ evenly into phases based on $\eta$ while reserving a buffer in each phase to avoid over-consuming the budget (\cref{alg:GSE:budget_buffer}).
-In each phase, GSE first computes an experimental design, represented by a probability distribution $\lambda$ over the query space, to determine which queries to sample.
-We consider two designs: the transductive design~\citep{fiez2019sequential}, $\lambda_{\text{trans}}$ (\cref{alg:GSE:design:trans}), and the hard-query design~\citep{jun2021improved}, $\lambda_{\text{hard}}$ (\cref{alg:GSE:design:hard}).
-Both designs minimize the worst-case variance of the estimated utility difference between surviving arms.
-The transductive design assigns equal weight to all queries.
-In contrast, the hard-query design assigns more weight to hard queries, taking advantage of the choice-only estimator's advantage---compared to the choice-decision-time estimator---in extracting information from hard queries, as discussed in \cref{sec:estimation}.
-GSE then randomly samples queries according to the design $\lambda_s$ (\cref{alg:GSE:round}).
-Once the phase's budget is exhausted, GSE uses the collected data to estimate $\theta^*$, either with the choice-and-decision-time estimator $\widehat{\theta}_{\text{CH,DT}}$ (\cref{alg:GSE:estimation:LM}) or the choice-only estimator $\widehat{\theta}_{\text{CH}}$ (\cref{alg:GSE:estimation:GLM}).
-Based on these estimates, GSE eliminates arms with low utilities.
-This phase-by-phase elimination continues until only one arm remains in $\mathcal{Z}_{S+1}$, which GSE then recommends.
+The pseudo-code for GSE is shown in \cref{alg:GSE}.
+The algorithm uses a hyperparameter $\eta$ to control the number of phases, the budget per phase, and the number of arms eliminated in each phase.
+GSE divides the total budget $B$ evenly across phases and reserves a buffer, sized by another hyperparameter $B_{\text{buff}}$, to prevent overspending in any phase (\cref{alg:GSE:budget_buffer}).
+In each phase, GSE computes an experimental design $\lambda$, a probability distribution over the query space, to guide query sampling.
+We consider two designs: the transductive design~\citep{fiez2019sequential}, $\lambda_{\text{trans}}$ (\cref{alg:GSE:design:trans}), and the weak-preference design~\citep{jun2021improved}, $\lambda_{\text{weak}}$ (\cref{alg:GSE:design:weak}).
+Both designs minimize the worst-case variance of utility differences between surviving arms.
+The transductive design weights all queries equally, whereas the weak-preference design prioritizes queries with weak preferences to counter the choice-only estimator's difficulty in extracting information from queries with strong preferences (\cref{sec:estimation}).
+Since $\theta^*$ is unknown, the weak-preference design identifies queries with weak preferences based on the previous phase's estimate $\widehat{\theta}_{\text{CH}}$.
+Then, GSE samples queries based on the design (\cref{alg:GSE:round}) and, after exhausting the phase's budget, estimates $\theta^*$ using either the choice-decision-time estimator $\widehat{\theta}_{\text{CH,DT}}$ (\cref{alg:GSE:estimation:LM}) or the choice-only estimator $\widehat{\theta}_{\text{CH}}$ (\cref{alg:GSE:estimation:GLM}).
+It then eliminates arms with low estimated utilities (\cref{alg:GSE:estimation:eliminate}).
+This process repeats until only one arm remains, which GSE recommends as the best arm (\cref{alg:GSE:estimation:recommend}).